Skip to main content

 By Marissa Olson

-Computer problems and IT issues are bound to happen, even if your IT team is experienced, it’s probably a great idea to teach yourself some basic IT support.
+Computer problems and IT issues are bound to happen; even if your IT team is experienced, teaching yourself some basic IT support is probably a great idea.
 It’s just a fact of life!

 Whether at home or in the office, there will come a time when your computer system freezes, a file refuses to save, or a document sent to you becomes corrupt.
-When this happens, you most likely place a call to your IT department, right?
+When this happens, you most likely call your IT department, right?

-Calling your IT department or your specialized IT person isn’t always the best and most proactive option you can take.
-You can sometimes prevent these issues from happening or know how to resolve them yourself instead of waiting for help.
+Calling your IT department or your specialized IT person isn’t always the best and most proactive option.
+Instead of waiting for help, you can sometimes prevent these issues from happening or know how to resolve them yourself.

-We’re providing you a list of some great IT tricks, eliminating you from going to an IT team to get the resolution you need.
+We’re providing you with a list of some great IT tricks that prevent you from going to an IT team to get the resolution you need.
 Stay tuned; some of these tricks might surprise you.

 Be in the Know: Basic IT Skills You Need To Know